 As a result of exposure to interest rate movements, during March 2020, we entered into an interest rate swap arrangement, which effectively converted our \$400 million term loan with its variable interest rate based upon one-month LIBOR to an aggregate fixed rate of 0.904%, plus a leverage-based margin as defined in the 2020 Credit Facility.
 On July 22, 2022, we sold \$30 million of the notional amount of our interest rate swap back to our counterparty for \$1.5 million, reducing the notional amount of this swap to \$370 million.
 On August 16, 2022, we sold another \$30 million of the notional amount of our interest rate swap back to our counterparty for \$1.6 million, reducing the notional amount to \$340 million, which approximated the term loan debt then outstanding.
-The gain in accumulated other comprehensive (loss) income related to the \$60 million notional amount sold of \$3.1 million is being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense, the amortization of which totaled \$0.2 million and \$0.3 million for the three months ended March 31, 2024 and 2023, respectively.
+The gain in accumulated other comprehensive (loss) income related to the \$60 million notional amount sold of \$3.1 million was being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense, the amortization of which totaled \$0.4 million and \$0.5 million for the six months ended June 30, 2024 and 2023, respectively.
+The remaining unamortized gain in accumulated other comprehensive (loss) income of approximately \$0.5 million was written off to interest expense in conjunction with the refinancing of the 2020 Credit Facility on June 21, 2024.
 On March 24, 2023, the Company received \$9.4 million, consisting of \$0.4 million of interest and \$9.0 million for the sale of \$170 million of its \$340 million notional amount interest rate swap back to its counterparty, reducing the notional amount to \$170 million.
 On March 27, 2023, the Company received \$9.8 million, consisting of \$0.4 million of interest and \$9.4 million for the sale of the remaining \$170 million of its interest rate swap back to its counterparty.
 The portion of the gain in accumulated other comprehensive (loss) income related to the term loan debt prepaid on the date of the final sale of our swap totaled \$7.3 million and was released into earnings immediately as Other expense, net.
-The portion of the gain in accumulated other comprehensive (loss) income related to our remaining term loan debt balance totaled \$12.0 million and is being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense beginning in the second quarter of 2023, the amortization of which was \$1.6 million for the three months ended March 31, 2024.
+The portion of the gain in accumulated other comprehensive (loss) income related to our remaining term loan debt balance totaled \$12.0 million and was being released into earnings on a straight line basis over the remaining term of the 2020 Credit Facility as a decrease to interest expense beginning in the second quarter of 2023, the amortization of which was \$3.0 million and \$1.6 million for the six months ended June 30, 2024 and 2023, respectively.
+The remaining unamortized gain in accumulated other comprehensive (loss) income of \$4.4 million was written off to interest expense in conjunction with the refinancing of the 2020 Credit Facility on June 21, 2024.